purenix-org/purenix/README.md

 Purescript is a strict language, or more specifically, assumes that its backends perform strict evaluation.
 Nix is a lazy language however, and we make no attempt to reconcile this in any way.
-You might expect this to cause issues, but in general, Purescript makes for a fine lazy language.
-In fact, because of laziness you can use more of Haskell's idioms than you typically would in Purescript.
+This normally doesn't cause any issues, and in fact allows you to write more Haskell-like code than you usually would in Purescript.

-There are two things to watch out for:
+There are two things to watch out for, though:

-The first thing to watch out for is space leaks, in the same way you would in Haskell (slightly more so because there is no strictness analysis phase).
-Nix has a `builtins.seq` that you can use to force evaluation of thunks, but you have to go through the FFI to call it, since Purescript has no native support for it.
+  - Like in every lazy language, you need to watch out for space leaks caused by accidentally building up large thunks.
+Purescript does not natively have tools to deal with laziness like bang patterns or `seq`, but you can pull in `builtins.seq` through the FFI.

-The second thing is that Haskell often relies on tail call optimization to make long-running lazy programs use constant memory, which Nix does not support.
+  - Haskell often relies on tail call optimization to make long-running lazy programs use constant memory, which Nix does not support.
+If you end up writing long-running programs, like a parser that needs to process very large files, you might have to rewrite it in a way that minimizes recursion.
-This shouldn't be an issue since you probably don't want to use Nix for long-running programs in the first place, but it's a good thing to be aware of.